 Land Use Structuring

 The above structure may be tailored to fit different situations.
 In this case, a foreign investor (either a foreign individual or a company registered outside of Laos) (For Co) set up a company in Laos (Lao Co A).
 The funds from For Co to Lao Co A can be transferred via a shareholder loan which needs to be approved by the Bank of Lao PDR (BOL).
 Further, Lao Co A lent money to Lao Co B (a 100% Lao-owned company) for a specific purpose to purchase a concerned land plot (Land).
-Unlike a loan agreement between a foreign company and a Lao company, a loan agreement between companies registered in Laos does not generally require an approval of the BOL.
+Unlike a loan agreement between a foreign company and a Lao company, a loan agreement between companies registered in Laos generally does not require approval from the BOL.
 The loan agreement between Lao Co A and Lao Co B can be secured by a security agreement over the Land and a security agreement over the shares in Lao Co B. Further, a long-term land lease agreement between Lao Co A and Lao Co B can be signed.

 Below, we outlined a brief description of some important agreements and steps.